 Yes, quail roosters crow too.
 While most will tell you that they are much quieter “crowers” than chickens, don’t let the sentiment fool you.
 The males crow all day long and if you have more than one they will most likely engage in a competition of sorts.

 With that being said, quail roosters sound nothing like chicken roosters.
 Instead, they trill and warble.
 Instead of a drawn-out chicken rooster’s crow, the quail’s crow is quite brief and not as rough, or harsh, as the chicken.
 In other words, they sound less like a tiny dinosaur than a chicken does.

 Since quail are not avid flyers, nor are they graceful, they tend to forage on the ground for most of their food.
 They look for proteins by scratching for bugs, and worms, just like chickens.
-As they mature, they opt for a diet that is more vegetarian-friendly by foraging more for seeds and berries.
+As they mature, they opt for a more vegetarian-friendly diet by foraging more for seeds and berries.
 Read our ultimate quail diet and feed guide here.

 If you’ve ever taken a walk in the woods and come across a quail, you have most likely been nearly startled to death.
 Quail are ground-dwellers, but they are quick to take flight to escape danger and confuse their predators.
 When Quail take flight, they never fly in a straight line, instead, it is extremely sporadic and hectic.
 This is actually the perfect flight pattern when the goal is to protect themselves from hunters who have quail in their sites.

 Even though a quail can fly better, or higher, than a chicken, it doesn’t mean they are good at it.
 Flights are short-lived due to the amount of energy exerted by the rolley-polley quail, and eventually, end in a slow glide back to the earth.